A brief outlook on The Indian textile industry

 • It’s export-oriented• Production base is mainly located in the rural areas

-• Both organized as well as non-organized units dominate this sector.
+• Both organized and non-organized units dominate this sector.

 India contributes nearly 1.8 percent of the total wool production in the world.
 This sector is known for its high employment generation capacity.
 By 2006, twenty-seven lakh workers were working in this sector.
 At a broader level, the total raw wool production in India can be segregated into three major grades:-